 When advanced periodontal (gum) disease begins to attack the underlying jawbone, patients are at greater risk for tooth loss.
 Did you know that your periodontist can offer you treatment for a missing tooth or even an entire arch of missing teeth?

 By outperforming alternatives like bridges and dentures, dental implants represent a major advance in tooth replacement procedures.
-Our periodontists can help you take advantage of all the benefits that dental implants have to offer.

 A dental implant is a small titanium screw that is inserted into the jawbone by your periodontist.
 Over the course of several months, the implant fuses with the jawbone, essentially replacing the absent tooth’s root structure.